dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow) => [$secureHash]
         [small value](stow) => [small value]

-The resulting `$secureHash` resource is similar to external binary resources, excepting we interpret the binary as Awelon code.
-Use of `(stow)` will wait for evaluation.
-Use of `(stow)` on large binary data will instead produce a `%secureHash` external binary.
+That is, we replace a large value with a word `$secureHash` whose definition is `large value`.
+What exactly "large" means is heuristic, based on time-space tradeoffs.
+But in the interest of deterministically reproducible computation, I recommend a default stowage threshold of 256 bytes.
+The unique nature of the secure hash allows us to conceptualize this as a rewrite optimization to an existing word that already had the definition `large value`.
+However, in practice, our runtime must store the definition in a lookup table for future linking.

-Stowage enables programmers to work semi-transparently with computations that are much larger than working memory.
-Unlike conventional virtual memory or effectful storage, stowage is friendly for parallelism and distribution, structure sharing, incremental computing, and backtracking.
-However, the most effective use of stowage is more limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).
+Stowage enables programmers to work semi-transparently with data or computations much larger than working memory.
+Unlike effectful storage or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, incremental computing, and backtracking.
+However, effective use of stowage is limited to [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), optimally those that implicitly batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

-Stowage has significant lookup and GC overheads.
-Values with small representations should not be stowed.
-The threshold for 'small' is heuristic, but must at least be larger than the encoded secure hash and be deterministically reproducible.
-A reasonable threshold is six times the size of the secure hash.
+*Note:* Stowage leverages the same implicit secure hash resources as external binary data.
+If our large value happens to encode flat binary data, may stow to `%secureHash` instead.
+Also, programmers may freely use `$secureHash` to name programs (not just values) from a normal dictionary.

 ## Dictionary